PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Skip the plugs when:

-• Your kayak is heavily loaded (you'll need drainage)
+• Your kayak is heavily loaded - you'll need active drainage capability

 Last month on the Colorado River, I started with plugs in during the calm morning paddle.
-By noon, wind kicked up 2-foot waves, and I quickly pulled them to let the self-bailing system work.
-That flexibility is key.
+By noon, wind kicked up two-foot waves, and I quickly pulled them to let the self-bailing system work.
+That flexibility is the key to using these accessories effectively.

 Types of Scupper Plugs: Finding Your Perfect Match